Emile02/WincomTest/README.md

 2. Navigate to the directory containing the Main.java file using the `cd path/to/your/directory` command.
 3. Compile the Main.java file using the `javac Main.java` command.
 4. Run the program using the `java Main` command.
 5. The corresponding results will display in the graphical window.
+(Bonus I made)
 6. Follow the instructions displayed in the console to perform a keyword search.
+(First assignment)

 ### Testing